Click Icon to Copy Verbose Score

 - The Spam Quarantine feature is exposed to and reachable from the internet.

-The Spam Quarantine feature is not enabled by default.
-Deployment guides for these products do not require this port to be directly exposed to the Internet.
+The vulnerability exploited by the threat actors affects Cisco Secure Email Gateway, both physical and virtual, and Cisco Secure Email and Web Manager appliances, both physical and virtual, when the appliance is configured with the Spam Quarantine feature, which is not enabled by default.
+Deployment guides for these products do not require this feature to be directly exposed to the Internet.

 Determine Whether Spam Quarantine Is Enabled on a Cisco Secure Email Gateway Appliance